adrien-zinger/code_bucket/streaming_bootstrap/notes.md

 be enough in a small point-to-point or a simple structured network.

 ## Contribute
-You can contribute to the different projects we have just seen with issues and PR if you feel the need to add something.
-Any question is welcolm and will help to increase the quality of the article.
+You can contribute to the different projects we have just seen by posting issues and PR.
+Any question is welcolmes and will help to increase the quality of the post.

 Do not fall into the trap that consist of multiplying the optimizations.
 For that case, a comment is better than a PR.